remipassmoilesel/imagej-surf/README.md

 SURF (Speeded up robust features) is a computer vision algorithm that allow to detect interesting points on an image.

 It can be used to detect objects on pictures, or to stitch images between them.

+SURF algorithm have been slightly modified and packaged to be available with Maven.

 ## Screenshot